TrademarkTrademark

 • Late 2025 / 2026.
 OpenTofu 1.11 adds ephemerality, ephemeral resources, write-only attributes, and the enabled meta-argument, while continuing to evolve independently from Terraform's roadmap.

-At this point, treating OpenTofu as just a renamed Terraform 1.5 fork is outdated.
-It is a separately governed project with three years of independent decisions behind it.
+At this point, treating OpenTofu as just a renamed Terraform 1.5 fork is out of date.
+It's a separately governed project with three years of independent decisions behind it.

 The license question